brianmontanaweb/lorem-startup/README.md

-# zelda-startup
+# lorem-startup
-If Zelda was a startup company.
+If Lorem was a startup company.